CelliesProjects/aquacontrol32/README.md

 - If you try to connect to an unknown WiFi network or changed your WiFi router settings, Aquacontrol will fail to connect and start SmartConfig.
 <br>If you have no oled or tft connected, the onboard led will blink at 1Hz to show you the device is in SmartConfig mode.
 <br>You can then use the Espressif SmartConfig app or the [ESP8266 SmartConfig Android app](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch&hl=nl) to setup your Aquacontrol WiFi connction.
 - If after 5 minutes SmartConfig has not connected your device will reboot.
-This way Aquacontrol32 will reconnect after a powerout when the modem is not yet online when Aquacontrol32 has booted the first time.
+This is a failsafe for home power outs and slow booting modems/routers.

 #### Log files: